Join the Scotiabank StartRight® Program designed for Newcomers and get up to $2,200* in value in the first year.

-Winter in Canada can be a big cause of concern, especially if you have recently arrived in Canada and have never driven in snow.
-Even though winter officially arrives on December 21st, it’s not uncommon to see heavy snowfall, slush, and ice arrive in early November.
-As beautiful as winter in Canada can be, driving in hazardous winter conditions is much different.
-So check out these winter driving tips to increase your safety and the safety of others.
+Winter driving in Canada can be a concern, especially if you have recently arrived and have never driven in snow.
+These seven tips will ensure your winter driving safety and help you prepare for emergencies.
+Even though winter officially arrives on December 21st, it’s common to see heavy snowfall, slush, and ice before then.
+While winter in Canada is beautiful, driving in hazardous conditions is stressful.

 WINTER DRIVING CHECKLIST